We don’t blame you!

 - Work/Life balance: The downside to everyone loving their jobs is that they can become married to them.
 A great Product job at a tech giant takes a lot of dedication, so be prepared to work longer hours and potentially at weekends too.

-It’s very difficult to weigh up the good and the bad of living in SV without making sweeping generalizations, so these lists might not align with your experiences.
+It’s difficult to weigh the good and the bad of living in SV without making sweeping generalizations, so these lists might not align with your experiences.
 You might find a bargain apartment and work at a company that provides a shuttle to work.
 You might be working long hours, but the job satisfaction more than makes up for it.

 Everyone experiences SV differently.
 The only way to know what it’s like is to live it for yourself.